esseswann/graphql-binary/README.md

 ```
 Don't forget to force Jest to rerun tests by inputting `a` in the Jest console

+# Limitations
+Currently the implementation will break if schema is very large, for example GitHub GraphQL Schema has 6298 unique types + fields definitions including 675 input types which will not fit into single byte

 # Support
 All contributions are warmly welcome.
 Please follow issues section or consider these:
 - Test coverage compatible to graphql-js